 National Heritage Responders

-Requests for onsite assistance will be forwarded by the volunteer to the NHR Coordinator and Emergency Programs Coordinator for response.
-Less urgent questions can also be answered by emailing email@example.com.
+Volunteers forward requests for onsite assistance to the NHR Coordinator and Emergency Programs Coordinator for response.
+Ask less urgent questions by emailing email@example.com.

 Who Are the National Heritage Responders?

 The National Heritage Responders come from all corners of the United States, including Alaska, Hawaii, and American Samoa.
 They are conservators, archivists, collection managers, and other professionals.
 Together, they have a diverse skill set and experience in handling a wide range of materials, from paper to textiles to paintings and more.

 The group provides assistance by phone and email to collecting institutions affected by everything from leaking pipes to roof damage.
 NHR has deployed experts to assist with major floods, hurricanes, earthquakes, and more in sites across the country.

 How Can I Become a Member?

 Learn about upcoming opportunities for heritage responder training and how to become an advocate for emergency preparedness in cultural institutions.

 Explore a series of Tip Sheets developed by team members based on past deployment experience.